 Global rehabilitation Services (GLORES)

-GLORES was started by Cameroonian, Alfred Wingo, after receiving prosthetics training in the USA.
+GLORES was started in 2004 by Cameroonian, Alfred Wingo, after receiving prosthetics training in the USA.

 A video showing Mike Thomas interviewing Alfred Wingo.